jsavino9/langevin/README.rst

 Navigate to the source directory at ../langevin_project/langevin_project/

-Run the program by typing python langevin_project.py --arguments
+Run the program by typing "python langevin_project.py --arguments" in the command line (terminal, powershell).
+It can also be done through a python interpreter, where you'd just type "langevin_project.py --arguments".
+In these examples "--arguments" refers to the arguments described below.

 It is also possible to run the program by using the bash script provided.
-Use sh run.sh.
+Type "sh run.sh" in the command line.
 Arguments in run.sh can be edited via a text editor.

 Available Arguments